 Conservative treatment options for thoracic outlet syndrome and cervicobrachial syndrome are similar.
 Treatment focuses on reducing inflammation of the affected muscles and tendons, while simultaneously increasing strength, mobility and overall function.
-In my recent experience, effective treatment involves the use of Botox injections to calm muscle spasm and inflammation and reduce the impact on the brachial plexus.
-This conservative treatment is authorized under the 2019 amendment to the L&I medical treatment guidelines.
+In my recent experience, effective treatment involves the use of Botox injections.
+They help calm muscle spasm and inflammation and reduce the impact on the brachial plexus.
+L&I can authorize this conservative treatment under the 2019 amendment to the L&I medical treatment guidelines.

 Conclusion and L&I improvements

 I’ve worked through many challenging and complex cases involving disputed thoracic outlet syndrome diagnosis.
-Hence, I was very encouraged by the February 2019 update to the medical treatment guidelines and the inclusion of cervicobrachial syndrome.
-However, I believe that the administration of workers compensation claims and L&I claims for thoracic outlet syndrome or cervicobrachial syndrome has to improve.
+Hence, it was very encouraging to see the February 2019 update to the medical treatment guidelines.
+They include cervicobrachial syndrome!
+However, I believe that the administration of L&I claims for thoracic outlet syndrome or cervicobrachial syndrome has to improve.

-According to the L&I guidelines, people with a work injury claim who are diagnosed accurately and early were far more likely to return to work than workers whose conditions were diagnosed weeks or months later.
+According to the L&I guidelines, early diagnoses is very important.
+Work injury claimants with early and accurate diagnoses are far more likely to return to work than workers whose diagnoses came in weeks or months later.
 Unfortunately, in my experience, administrative delays make early diagnosis difficult if not impossible.
 L&I, Independent Medical Examiners (IMEs), and even some attending providers are quick to relegate injuries to mere sprains and strains.
-As a result, TOS and cervicobrachial syndrome diagnoses are often delayed, sometimes indefinitely.
+As a result, TOS and cervicobrachial syndrome diagnoses often experience delays.
+Sometimes indefinitely.